tangxin09/research-group-web/join.md

 title: Opportunities
 ---

-## Undergraduate researchers
+We welcome contact from prospective students and postdocs who are looking to do gound-breaking research at the interface of biology, physics, and chemistry.
+We are committed to supporting and promoting equality, diversity, and inclusion.
+We especially encourage applications from underrepresented groups in science.

+## Applying to do an undergraduate research project

-We welcome undergraduates to undertake their final year projects in our lab.
+We welcome undergraduates to carry out their final year projects in our lab.
 You will be notified of lab projects offered each year via the relevant [MPhys (PX402) or BSc (PX3A0) modules](https://warwick.ac.uk/fac/sci/physics/current/teach/modules/).
-If interested in joining the lab, you are encouraged to contact Ying to discuss the listed project in more detail prior to submitting your project choices.
+You are encouraged to contact Ying to discuss the listed project in more detail prior to submitting your project choices.

-We support applications through the [Undergraduate Research Support Scheme (URSS)](https://warwick.ac.uk/services/skills/urss/) if you are doing a science-based undergraduate course at Warwick, and we are open to applications across the [whole faculty](https://warwick.ac.uk/fac/sci/).
-URSS will give you the chance to lead your own summer project hosted in our lab for 6-10 weeks, as well as carry out a public engagement project.
+We support summer research project applications through the [Undergraduate Research Support Scheme (URSS)](https://warwick.ac.uk/services/skills/urss/) if you are doing a science-based undergraduate course at Warwick, and we are open to applications across the [whole faculty](https://warwick.ac.uk/fac/sci/).
+URSS will give you the chance to lead your own project hosted in our lab for 6-10 weeks, as well as carry out a public engagement project.
 Deadlines are usually in February.
 Please contact Ying by mid-January to discuss if interested.

 There is some [additional information on Vacation Projects from the department that is relevant to undergraduates in Physics](https://warwick.ac.uk/fac/sci/physics/current/teach/general/vac/).

-## Prospective applications

-We welcome contact from prospective students and postdocs who are looking to do gound-breaking research at the interface of biology, physics, and chemistry.
-We are committed to supporting and promoting equality, diversity, and inclusion.
-We especially encourage applications from underrepresented groups in science.

-Please review the information below before [contact](mailto:w.YING.chow@warwick.ac.uk).

-### Applying for a PhD position
+## Applying for a PhD position
 - Please ensure you meet the [departmental entry requirements](https://warwick.ac.uk/fac/sci/physics/admissions/postgraduate/phdormsc/).
 - Please check the information on [fees and funding](https://warwick.ac.uk/fac/sci/physics/admissions/postgraduate/phd/eligibility).
     - Funding is available specifically for [students who are from under-represented groups in physics (IoP)](https://www.iop.org/about/support-grants/bell-burnell-fund).
     - While funding is often restricted to students who have "home" status, EU and international students with an outstanding track record can apply to the [Chancellor's International Scholarship](https://warwick.ac.uk/services/dc/schols_fund/scholarships_and_funding/chancellors_int).

-### Applying for a postdoc
+## Applying for a postdoc
 - We are looking for candidates with experience in either:
     - cell biology, biochemistry, molecular biology, and related fields; or
     - NMR, especially solid-state NMR